AlicornLunaa/space_game_2/README.md

 # Space Game 2
-Recreation of a side project in java using a real
+Recreation of an unfinished side project in java using a real
 physics engine instead of making my own.

-This is to help me relearn java for my class.
+Buggy mess right now, I only work on it sometimes

-https://trello.com/b/iWLwNVqD/spacegame-todo
+This is to help me relearn java for my class. https://trello.com/b/iWLwNVqD/spacegame-todo

 ### Theory for ship construction